m-schmidt/Fuzzer/README.md

 ## Usage

-- Create a test script `test.sh` in the current working directory and make it executable.
-The fuzzer calls this script with the generated C programs.
+- Create test scripts `test1.sh` and `test2.sh` in the current working directory and make them executable.
+The fuzzer calls these script with the generated C programs.
 The exit code should indicate success or failure.

 - To start the fuzzer, type: